Dr Ellie Atkins

 I am kind, empathetic, and enthusiastic about dedicating my career to helping young people with their mental health.

 I am a final year Psychology undergraduate student and an aspiring Clinical Psychologist.
 I have a great passion in ensuring that clinical psychology reflects the cultural diversity that exists in our world today and believe it is important that all patients receive treatment that is tailored specifically to them.
 I have had the opportunity to work under Clinical Psychologists in America and explore my passions further by looking at how the treatment of alcohol and drug abuse can effectively serve the communities that are under-represented in psychological research.
 In addition, I have also sat on a Mental Health and Suicide Prevention committee at Washington State University which aimed to address the stigma around mental health and equip both staff and students with the necessary resources to seek help.

-Jemima joins Headspace Guildford as our 2020-2021 intern and will work on a number of projects including adapting therapy to meet the diverse needs, considering how we communicate our vision for an inclusive practice and developing resources for therapists.
+Jemima joined Headspace Guildford as our 2020-2021 intern and worked on a number of projects including adapting therapy to meet the diverse needs, considering how we communicate our vision for an inclusive practice and developing resources for therapists.
+She was so good, we’ve kept her on as a consultant on decolonising our curricula and running our mentoring programme.
 We are delighted to have her working with us.